Those Nervous Animals

 Those Nervous Animals is an Irish rock band from Sligo, Ireland.
-Formed in 1981, the original membership consisted of lead vocalist, guitarist and keyboardist Barry Brennan, guitarist Padraig Meehan, bassist Eddie Lee and percussionist Cathal Hayden.
+Formed in 1981, the original membership consisted of lead vocalist, guitarist and keyboardist Barry Brennan, guitarist Pádraig Meehan, bassist Eddie Lee and percussionist Cathal Hayden.

-The band released six singles in the 1980’s/early 90’s, and (in 1985) a mini-album, Hyperspace!.
+The band released six singles in the 1980s/early 90s, and (in 1985) a mini-album, Hyperspace!.
 A new album of material recorded over four decades, The Mission Sessions, was released in 2021.
 A number of songs from this were released as singles.

 History

 Formation and early years

 Those Nervous Animals were formed in 1976 when Pádraig Meehan met Barry Brennan as students in Sligo art college and they decided to form a band.
-They met bassist Eddie Lee sometime after, as Lee remembers playing a lunchtime gig with the duo in the theatre of the Regional College, Sligo (now the Atlantic Technological University) circa 1979-80.
+They met bassist Eddie Lee sometime after, as Lee remembers playing a lunchtime gig with the duo in the theatre of the Regional College, Sligo (now part of the Atlantic Technological University) circa 1979-80.
 It was the first time Lee had ever performed in public, and lacking a bass, played a 4-stringed guitar.

-The band were named following a word-play game in a Sligo restaurant.
+According to 2005 article in The Sligo Champion, the band name was chosen following a word-play game in a Sligo restaurant, however guitarist Pádraig Meehan explained in a 1985 Evening Herald article how the name was thought up in a health shop in Sligo: "Our pattern was to get drunk and then go in for health foods the next day; somebody heavily hallucinating with drink came up with the name."

 The band's songs combined funky, radio-friendly pop tunes, with quirky and ironic material.
-The band was originally managed and produced by Riverdance composer Bill Whelan.
-At the peak of their success, Those Nervous Animals were a major draw in Ireland, filling the Baggot Inn, Dublin, regularly on a Thursday night residency, and performing at the Self Aid concert in 1986.
-They performed shows across Ireland, including events in the late 1980's in the National Stadium and Frances Xavier Hall.
-Those Nervous Animals never played or released records outside Ireland.
+The band began to get noticed after a music demo produced in Slane won them a session with radio DJ Dave Fanning which garnered a public and commercial response.
+At the same time, the band were building a following through their live shows which were delivered around the country.
+Bassist Eddie Lee explained how the band took "a big step" in January 1984 in borrowing a sum of money, which they utilised for recording purposes rather than live gigs: "it was a choice between a decent PA rig or recording".
+The Evening Herald concluded that the decision had been the right one, as it produced the "excellent" debut single "Just What the Sucker Wanted", which had been recorded in Windmill Lane Studios, and produced by Bill Whelan.
+The song was released on their own Dead Fly label and distributed by Stoic.
+The band topped a number of polls for the year 1984, as reported by the The Southern Star newspaper:

+Those Nervous Animal's debut single "Just What The Sucker Wanted" was voted fourth best single of 1984 in the recent Hot Press readers' poll and the band - unknown four months ago - was voted No. 2 in the "Most Promising Act" category.
+"Just What The Sucker Wanted" was also voted ahead of many established national and international acts in Dave Fanning's 50 All-Time Favourites by his Radio 2 listeners.